velzie/FNA-WASM-Build/README.md

 1.  **WASM Build (FNA)**.

 ## Patches
-This fork contains a few patches:
+This fork contains a few patches (and uses SDL3 instead of SDL2):
-- `SDL2.patch` removes the calls to `EM_JS_DEPS` for `stringToUTF8` and `UTF8ToString` as those are runtime functions in Emscripten 3.1.34 which is what .NET 8 uses.
+- `SDL3.patch` fixes some issues with `EM_ASM` not being proxied to main thread.
 - `FNA3D.patch` adds `-pthread` to the `CFLAGS` so FNA3D is built with WASM threads support.
-- `wrap_fna.fish` and `wrap_fna.c` wrap FNA3D and proxy it to the main thread.
+- `dotnet.patch` patches the dotnet runtime so MonoMod can be used

 ## Usage